learnbin.net nav logo

 Also, spectroscopy is a non-destructive method that means the radiation (energy) source won’t destroy (affect) the sample.
 But spectrometry is a destructive method because it involves breaking samples/molecules into ions/ fragments using high energy sources.

-What happens when a molecule has interacted with electromagnetic radiation?
+What happens when a molecule interacts with electromagnetic radiation?

 Different ranges of EM radiations interacted differently with the same molecule.
 So, the different wavelengths of EM radiations show different interactions in the molecules.
 That is because EM radiations that have high wavelengths, give low energy to a molecule.
 Also, EM radiations have lower wavelengths, giving higher energy to a molecule.
 That is why molecules show different behavior when they are subjected to different wavelengths of EM radiation.